Search the Site

 Background

-Domiciliary eye care is provided to people who are unable to visit a practice unaccompanied due to a mental, physical or learning disability.
+Domiciliary eye care is provided to people who are unable to visit a practice.
 For this patient group, many of whom are vulnerable adults, good eye care can have an enormous impact on their independence and wellbeing.
 Read on to learn more.

 If you want to provide NHS funded domiciliary eyecare, please see GOS contracts.